anka86/xm-php-exercise-v22/README.md

 2. [Installation]

-    One you have to do, is to unzip and copy the folder "AngelosKanatsos" in the Apache Document Root.
+    The only thing that needs, is to unzip and copy the folder "AngelosKanatsos" in the Apache Document Root.
 The right path is AngelosKanatsos/XM/PHP/ ... /projectfolders/projectfiles

 3. [Resources]